hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

    ![photo1]({{ site.url}}/myimages/ss_201601-9_0.png)

 1. Non-convex optimization and _Curse of dimensionality_
-   1. Difficulty in convex optimization: multiple optimality exist.
+   1. Difficulty in non-convex optimization: multiple optimalities exist.
    1. _Curse of dimensionality_ is the concept we all come across during the introductory course of machine learning but easily forget afterwords.
 As a short summary, it actually means
       1. The volume of the space increases very quickly when the dimensionality increases such that available data become very sparse.
       1. In order to have statistical significancy, the number of data points required to support the results in the space will grow exponentially with the dimensionality.
-      1. High-dimensionality might not always be good, people like me frequently use dimensionality reduction techniques, e.g., [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce dimension while keeping the similar amount of useful information.
+      1. High-dimensionality might not always be good, we frequently use dimensionality reduction techniques, e.g., [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce dimension while keeping the similar amount of useful information.
    1. **I still need to find out the relation of _curse of dimensionality_ and _anomaly detection_.**
-   1. In optimization, _curse of dimensionality_ means exponential number of crucial points (saddle points of which the gradient is zero).
+   1. **In optimization, _curse of dimensionality_ means exponential number of crucial points (saddle points of which the gradient is zero).**

-1. Model the optimization problem with tensor algebra, run SGD for non-convex tensor decomposition problems.
+1. Method in one sentence: model the optimization problem with tensor algebra, run SGD for non-convex tensor decomposition problems.

+## Methods

 1. Take data as a tensor object
-   1. Matrix: pairwise correlation
+   1. Matrix view: pairwise correlation.
-   1. Tensor: high order correlation
+   1. Tensor view: high order correlation.

 1. Spectral decomposition
    1. Look at matrix decomposition and tensor decomposition